Ballistic: Ecks vs. Sever: Soundtrack

+Release

+Ballistic: Ecks vs. Sever was released September 20, 2002.

 Reception

 Box office

-In its opening weekend, the film grossed $7 million in 2,705 theaters for an average of $2,591 per theater, ranking number 4 at the U.S. box office.
-The film ultimately earned $14.3 million in the U.S. and $5.6 million internationally for a total of $19.9 million against a $70 million production budget.
+In its opening weekend, Ballistic: Ecks vs. Sever grossed $7 million in 2,705 theaters for an average of $2,591 per theater, ranking number 4 at the U.S. box office.
+The film ultimately earned $14.3 million in the U.S. and $5.6 million internationally for a total of $19.9 million against a $35 million production budget.

 Critical response

 Among the films that hold, or have held, a 0% rating, Ballistic has the most reviews, being to date the only film with such a rating to have over 100 reviews.
-In March 2007, Rotten Tomatoes ranked the film number 1 on its "The Worst of the Worst" movie list, noting it as "the worst-reviewed movie in our site's history", and it remains there as of March 2025.
+In March 2007, Rotten Tomatoes ranked the film number 1 on its "The Worst of the Worst" movie list, noting it as "the worst-reviewed movie in our site's history", and it remains there as of January 2026.
+Metacritic, which uses a weighted average, assigned the a score of 19 out of 100, based on 26 critics, indicating "overwhelming dislike".
 Cinemascore gave the film a "B−" on A+ to F scale.

-Roger Ebert gave the film half a star out of four, and later listed it on the list of his most hated movies.
+Roger Ebert gave the film half a star out of four, and later included it on the list of his most hated movies.
 He said of the film: "There is nothing wrong with the title Ballistic: Ecks vs. Sever that renaming it Ballistic would not have solved.
 Strange that they would choose such an ungainly title when, in fact, the movie is not about Ecks versus Sever but about Ecks and Sever working together against a common enemy – although Ecks, Sever and the audience take a long time to figure that out. [...]
-Ballistic: Ecks vs. Sever is an ungainly mess, submerged in mayhem, occasionally surfacing for cliches, overloaded with special effects and explosions, light on continuity, sanity and coherence."
+Ballistic: Ecks vs. Sever is an ungainly mess, submerged in mayhem, occasionally surfacing for clichés, overloaded with special effects and explosions, light on continuity, sanity and coherence."

 Lucy Liu was nominated for the 2002 Stinkers Bad Movie Awards Worst Actress Award, but lost to Madonna for her performance in Swept Away.

 Wych Kaosayananda stated he had never seen the finished film.